Hellmanns Olive Oil Mayonnaise Review

 Mayonnaise is traditionally made with oil, egg yolk, and maybe some lemon juice or mustard depending on what you like.
 It is a pretty simple recipe really and one that I have never attempted.
 I just buy my mayo at the store - and I usually buy Hellmann’s.

-soybean oil, water, whole eggs and egg yolks, vinegar, salt, sugar, lemon juice, calcium disodium EDTA, natural flavors
+soybean oil, water, whole eggs and egg yolks, distilled vinegar, salt, sugar, lemon juice concentrate, calcium disodium EDTA, natural flavors

 How did it taste?
 I found myself spooning mayonnaise into my mouth this morning (the things I do for this website!) and I noticed that the lower fat version tasted sweeter and less flavorful.